mddanish00/stas-server/README.md

 ### Requirements

-- Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba).
-Need to apply CudaInstallForToolKit from Sugoi Translator Discord if using version lower than V7 and below.
-Starting from V8, ct2Model available by default.
-Make sure to take note of the path to models folder.
+Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba).
+If you are using a version lower than V7, you need to apply CudaInstallForToolKit from the Sugoi Translator Discord.
+Starting from V8, ct2Model is available by default.
+Make sure to note the path to the models folder.

 > For V8 and above, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.
 > For V7 and below using CudaInstallForToolKit (you need to run this first), the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/ct2`.
-Inside `ct2` folder, `ct2_models` need to be renamed to `ct2Model`.
+Inside the `ct2` folder, `ct2_models` needs to be renamed to `ct2Model`.

 - Make sure to use Python 3.12.
-Python 3.13 and above still not supported.
+Python 3.13 and above are still not supported.

 ### Installation